Sales Have Ended

 Where: JUMP MOVE Studio on the 5th floor.

 What to Expect: Wear clothes you can move in and bring a water bottle.
-Please wear soft soled athletic shoes or leather soled.
+Please bring soft dance shoes separately from the shoes you wear on the street.
+Good dance shoes have smooth non-gripping leather soles.
+If you don't have dance shoes, a shoe repair store such as Rosendahl Shoes can glue leather or suede to the bottom of comfortable sneakers or running shoes if desired.
 We have limited changing room space and do not have lockers for personal items at the moment so please plan accordingly.
 Check our FAQs below for any further questions.

 What inspires you?

 "My 8 year old daughter inspires me.
-Two-Step and art inspires me.
+Two-step and art inspire me.
 Sharing, people who care about others, and people who love to learn inspire me."

 What is JUMP?